 How much will I make?

 Student workers are paid an hourly wage based upon their position on campus, the level of skill/responsibility that position requires, and the training/supervision required of that position.
-There are 3 levels of pay for student workers: Level 1: $9.00 per hour; Level 2: $10.50 per hour; Level 3: $12.00 per hour.
-Please see Career Services for more information regarding pay levels and positions on campus.
+Currently, there are 2 levels of pay for student workers: Level 1: $11.00 per hour; Level 2: $12.00 per hour.
+The online postings for each on-campus position will indicate the level of pay for that position.

 How do I record my hours?

-Your supervisor will be given time sheets to fill out.
-You’ll need to make sure that these are filled out accurately and sent to the Payroll Office on time per the due date.
+Your supervisor will have timesheets for you to complete.
+You’ll need to make sure that these are filled out accurately and sent to the Payroll Office on time per the due date (5th and 19th of every month typically).
+Ensure that you do not have any cross-outs or incorrect dates/times on your timesheets!

 How long is my contract good for?